Nonhazardous Waste Disposal (TSDF)

 Between hazardous and nonhazardous waste, the nonhazardous sort generally has less stringent disposal requirements.
-With that said, not all nonhazardous waste can simply be thrown away; the Resource Conservation and Recovery Act (RCRA) classifies certain nonhazardous solid wastes as “regulated non hazardous materials” that must be disposed of following a predetermined process.
+With that said, not all nonhazardous waste can simply be thrown away and moved into sanitary landfills; the Resource Conservation and Recovery Act (RCRA) classifies certain nonhazardous solid wastes as “regulated non hazardous materials” that must be disposed of following a predetermined process.
 These regulated non-hazardous wastes are usually things that can cause air and water pollution if not disposed of properly.

 Nonhazardous Waste Disposal Process